Women in policing in the United States: Popular perceptions

 The media has an important role to play in shaping perceptions and representations of female police officers.
-Shows such as Law & Order, Rizzoli & Isles, The Closer and Law and Order: SVU all portray female police officers in multifaceted lights, reflecting the many roles they take in police departments and federal law enforcement.
+Shows such as Law & Order, Rizzoli & Isles, The Closer and Law & Order: Special Victims Unit all portray female police officers in multifaceted lights, reflecting the many roles they take in police departments and federal law enforcement.
 There are many more examples of these portrayals, and the above list is not meant to be representative.
 For a listing of female characters involved in law enforcement both in television, movies, and books, see [list of female detective characters].
 There is a preponderance of female detectives in popular television representations, who historically have been highly sexualized, particularly in the late 1960s and 1970s in shows such as The Bionic Woman, Charlie's Angels and Police Woman.
 Characters in these shows and others in this time period often featured female detectives who had male bosses, rarely physically engaged or attacked adversaries, and were not involved in planning large missions, simply executing them.

 This image of the female detective is less prevalent in television programs of the 1990s and 2000s but serves as a historical frame.
 For example, TLC's Police Women series (2009-2014) which follows female officers in departments around the United States in a documentary-style program relies less on old tropes, providing snippets of real women on the job.
 However, women may face these generalizations in their day to day experience of being a part of the police force.
 Other stereotypes also can serve as theoretical and historical backdrop to media representations of female police officers.
 Kanter, in a 1977 study of female employees in corporate settings developed a list of four stereotyped roles that "token" females can face in male-dominated workplaces.
 These include the mother- a woman who appears to be kind and sympathetic, the pet- a "cheerleader" of sorts who is lacking intellectual prowess, the seductress-an object of sexual desire and source of office drama, and the iron maiden-a tough or direct woman who doesn't seem to fit the rest of the categories.
 Given that the gender distribution of the police force is highly male, these role generalizations are salient perhaps not only in the lived employment experience of female police officers, but also in their media presentations.